ChrisEssery/group-project/README.md

 ## Our Webpage

 NotSoBored games is a concept designed to help tackle isolation in the elderly by the means of providing them with an easy to use, multiplayer online board game experience.
-This addresses the growing issue of isolation in the elderly population.
-The scope of the project is to develop an online multiplayer gaming/video communication application which can connect the elderly especially during the pandemic and national lockdown.
+The overarching aim of this project is to addresses the growing issue of loneliness and isolation in the elderly population.
+To realise this aim, we create an online multiplayer gaming/video communication application which can connect the elderly.
+This is particularly important given Covid-19 pandemic and national lockdown.

 ## Our Team